 The Jackson Heart Study (JHS) Graduate Training and Education Center at the University of Mississippi Medical Center (UMMC-GTEC) is a two-year research mentoring and training program for underrepresented doctoral and health professional students considering careers in cardiovascular health sciences.
 The UMMC-GTEC certificate program is called the Robert Smith, MD, Graduate Scholars Program.
 The overall goals of UMMC-GTEC are to:

-Strengthen the research skills of graduate and health professional student from groups underrepresented in biomedical sciences to better prepare them for their professional careers and to pursue careers in biomedical sciences.
+Strengthen the research skills of graduate and health professional students from groups underrepresented in biomedical sciences to better prepare them for their professional careers and to pursue careers in biomedical sciences.